ClericPy/uniparser/README.md

 2. Request args persistence, support curl-string, single-url, dict, json.
 3. A simple Web UI for generate & test CrawlerRule.
 4. Serializable JSON rule class for saving the whole parsing process.
     1. Each ParseRule / CrawlerRule / HostRule subclass can be json.dumps to JSON for persistence.
     2. Therefore, they also can be loaded from JSON string.
     3. Nest relation of rule names will be treat as the result format.
 (Rule's result will be ignore if has childs.)
+5. Rule Class List (all the rules is **JsonSerializable**)
+    1. **JsonSerializable** is the base class for all the rules.
+        1. dumps classmethod can dump self as a standard JSON string.
+        1. loads classmethod can load self from a standard JSON string, which means the new object will has the new methods as a rule.
+    1. **ParseRule** is the lowest level for a parse mission, which contains how to parse a input_object.
+Sometimes it also has a list of ParseRule as child rules.
+        1. Parse result is a dict that rule_name as key and result as value.
+    1. **CrawlerRule** contains some ParseRules, which has 3 attributes besides the rule name:
+        1. request_args tell the http-downloader how to send the request.
+        2. parse_rules is a list of ParseRule, and the parsing result format is like {CrawlerRule_name: {ParseRule1['name']: ParseRule1_result, ParseRule2['name']: ParseRule2_result}}.
+        3. regex tells how to find the crawler_rule with a given url.
+    1. **HostRule** contains a dict like: {CrawlerRule['name']: CrawlerRule}, with the *find* method it can get the specified CrawlerRule with a given url.
+    1. **JSONRuleStorage** is a simple storage way, which saved the HostRules in a JSON file.
+On the production environment this is not a good choice, maybe redis / mysql / mongodb can give a hand.
+6. **Uniparser** is the center console for the entire crawler process.
+It handled download middleware, parse middleware.
+Detail usage can be find at *uniparser.crawler.Crawler*, or have a loot at [Quick Start].

 ## Quick Start